-Your safety and well being is of utmost importance to the University.
+Your safety and well-being is of utmost importance to the University.
 Any suggestions or ideas you may have on how Fairleigh Dickinson University can promote improved safety standards will be welcomed.
 You are also invited to contact the campus Department of Public Safety at any time if you have a question or need any additional information.

-College at Florham Department of Public Safety 285 Madison Avenue Madison, NJ 07940 973-443-8888
+Florham Campus Department of Public Safety 285 Madison Avenue Madison, NJ 07940 973-443-8888 wthornto@fdu.edu